aradhya0530/EDA-on-Top-Engineering-Colleges-India/README.md

 1)rank:- 1-300 ranking of the college according to different parameters

-2)name:- Name of the respective college
+2)name:- Name of the respective colleges

 3)ownership:- Which organization own the college there are two values either public or private